The Collection and Distribution of Current Materials for Teaching International Law, 21 Journal of Legal Education 80 (1968)

 Date of Authorship for this Version

 Reisman, W. Michael, "The Collection and Distribution of Current Materials for Teaching International Law" (1968).
 Faculty Scholarship Series.
-Paper 670.
+670.